Thousands of Afghans face possible deportation after court refuses to extend their legal protection

 The Department of Homeland Security in May said it was ending Temporary Protected Status for 11,700 people from Afghanistan in 60 days.
 That status — in place since 2022 — had allowed them to work and meant the government couldn’t deport them.

 CASA, a nonprofit immigrant advocacy group, sued the administration over the TPS revocation for Afghans as well as for people from Cameroon, which expire August 4.
-It said the decisions were racially motivated.
+It said the decisions were racially motivated and failed to follow a process laid out by Congress.

 A federal judge allowed the lawsuit to go forward but didn’t grant CASA’s request to keep the protections in place while the lawsuit plays out.